Looking to translate Neve theme?

 Click on the blue button to get started.

-Neve will take you through an onboarding process to get everything set up and ready to go.
+Neve will take you through onboarding training to get everything set up and ready to go.

 First, it will prompt you to install an additional plugin with the starter site designs.
 Click on the Install and Activate button to proceed.